taivlam/cps218/assignments/assignment-ch-1.md

 ### Answer
 * b
-    * Only Apache and Ngninx are mentioned in the text.
+    * Only Apache and nginx are mentioned in the text.
     * Also you might be familiar with both terms if you have watched Linux YouTube videos.

 ## Question 17